Environment-induced anisotropy and the sensitivity of the radical pair mechanism in the avian compass: Anisotropies and angular sensitivity

 where $I_{AB}$ is the mutual information between $A$ and $B$ and is defined as $I_{AB}=S_{A}+S_{B}-S_{AB}$, $S_{x}$ is the von Neumann entropy of system $x$, $J_{\overleftarrow{AB}}=\max_{\{\Pi_{x}^{B}\}}\big[S(\rho_{A})-\sum_{x}p_{x}S(\rho_{A}^{x}) \big]$ is the classical correlation between the subsystems, $p_{x}=Tr_{A}\{\Pi_{x}^{B}\rho_{AB}\Pi_{x}^{B}\}$ and $\rho_{A}^{x}=Tr_{B}\{\Pi_{x}^{B}\rho_{AB}\Pi_{x}^{B}\}/p_{x}$; the maximum is taken over the positive measurements $\{\Pi_{x}^{B}\}$ made over the system $B$.
-The evolution of both, Quantum Discord and Concurrence can be seen in Figure \eqref{fig:CyQD}.
+The evolution of both, QD and Concurrence can be seen in Figure \ref{fig:CyQD}. {The reason for employing the QD, is that it signals the presence of quantum correlations even when there is no entanglement \cite{Ollivier2001}.
+Therefore if there is any quantum correlation preserving over long times, which could then be relevant, it would be signaled by QD.
+However what both measures show is quite the opposite, i.e., they show that in general there is a rapid loss of any form of coherence compared to the results in \citep{Gauger}.
 The fast loss of coherence is not a surprise - having an open environment like the one we can expect in the eye of the bird, should lead naturally to a fast loss of quantum correlations.
 This result should not compromise the correct behavior of the compass; one of the reasons, concerning the role of entanglement in the system, will be presented below.
 It is also interesting to note that the change in the inclination of the magnetic field also affects the loss of coherence.
-This can be seen in Figure \eqref{fig:ConcurrenceDensity}, where the change of concurrence with time and inclination angle, for $P$ and $\gamma$ fixed, is shown.
+This can be seen in Figure \ref{fig:ConcurrenceDensity}, where the change of concurrence with time and inclination angle, for $\gamma$ fixed, is shown.
 For small angles $\theta$ there are going to be more collapses and revivals of entanglement, and for angles near $\pi/4$, the decoherence time are shorter that for angles near $0$ and $\pi/2$.